Gabaldonlab/B-GUT-decontamination/README.md

 # B-GUT-decontamination
-Snakemake pipeline to potentially decontaminate genomes to be included in a kraken2 database.
+Snakemake pipeline to decontaminate genomes to be included in a kraken2 database.